vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0791
 Nothing worse than befriending one untried,
 For friends once made should last forever.
-NV, KS
+(N.V.K.
+Ashraf), (Kasthuri Sreenivasan)

 0792
 Friendship made without enquiries
 Can cause lifetime trouble. *
-SI
+(K.R.
+Srinivasa Iyengar)
 Yes
 0793
 Make one a friend after knowing his nature,
 Family, fellows and flaws.
-PS
+(P.S.
+Sundaram)

 0794
 A man of birth and scrupulous honour
 Is worth seeking even at a price.
-PS
+(P.S.
+Sundaram)

 0795
 Seek a friend who will make you cry,
 Rail and rate when you go astray.
-PS
+(P.S.
+Sundaram)
 Yes
 0796
 Is there any yardstick better than adversity,
 To spread out and measure friends? *
-PS
+(P.S.
+Sundaram)

 0797
 It is a gain by itself if one gets away
 From the friendship of fools.
-CR
+(C. Rajagopalachari)

 0798
 Dwell not in thoughts that dim your spirit
-And befriend not those who desert in affliction. *
+And befriend not those who desert in affliction. * (Satguru  Subramuniyaswami)
-SS

 0799
 The thought of friend's betrayal in need
 Rankles even on the deathbed. *
-PS
+(P.S.
+Sundaram)

 0800
 Seek the friendship of the pure, and shake off
 The worthless even at a price.
-PS
+(P.S.
+Sundaram)

 Notes:
-792. Short and crisp translation of this couplet [but not close to original]: "Make friends in haste and repent at leisure" – PS
+792. Short and crisp translation of this couplet [but not close to original]: "Make friends in haste and repent at leisure" – (P.S.
+Sundaram)
-795. Compare with 784: "Friendship is not for merriment but for stern reproach when friends go astray" - NV
+795. Compare with 784: "Friendship is not for merriment but for stern reproach when friends go astray" - (N.V.K.
+Ashraf)
 800. Compare with 794 for similar ideas.
 Seek the worthy and shake off the worthless, even at a price.